 Reverse osmosis water is also very good if you are camping or somewhere with suspicious local water.
 It is one of the most effective systems to eliminate minerals in your water.
 But it also adds back healthy minerals so that your water is not empty like distilled water.

 I have saved the best until the end.
 Hydrogen water or hydrogen-rich water, in our opinion, is the best drinking water in the world.
 But what the hell is water with hydrogen, I hear you ask.

 - Not only can hydrogen-rich water increase energy and improve recovery, it can also fight inflammation and neutralize free oxygen radicals.
-While more trials in humans are needed (until now, most studies have been done in mice), the buzz around molecular hydrogen is fully justified, with more than 500 peer-reviewed studies demonstrating its therapeutic potential .
+While more trials in humans are necessary (until now, most studies are on mice).
+The buzz around molecular hydrogen makes sense as there are more than 500 studies demonstrating its therapeutic potential.

 - A 2010 study in particular shows that when 20 overweight participants with signs of metabolic syndrome drank 2 liters of hydrogen water each day for a period of 8 weeks, they experienced a 39% increase in an enzyme that protects the body against free radicals.
 They also enjoyed a 43% reduction in thiobarbituric acid (an organic compound related to oxidative damage).
 And a 13% drop in total cholesterol.
 Who would have thought that drinking two liters of hydrogen-rich water could do so much?

-You can buy this new-age well-being water ready to drink in cans or even bags.
-You can also buy a water machine with hydrogen (warning: you will need deep pockets) or a filter that stimulates the release of H2.
-Although it is quite expensive, getting a four-stage groundwater filter and hydrogen water maker provides water that can be classified as:
+WARNING: you will need deep pockets or a filter that stimulates the release of H2.
+It is quite expensive.
+Getting a four-stage groundwater filter and hydrogen water maker provides water that can be classified as: